berglh/ubuntu-sb-kernel-signing/README.md

 It contains scripts to:

-- Create and enrol Machine Owner Key (MOK) for signing kernels
+- Create and enroll Machine Owner Key (MOK) for signing kernels
 - Post-installation scripts that automate signing of kernels with a MOK

 ### TLDR; Update Notes